Search for supernova neutrinos and constraint on the galactic star formation rate with the KamLAND data: Selection Criteria

-To reduce multiple neutron-capture gamma-rays induced by cosmic-ray muons, they are tagged by Cherenkov radiation in OD and scintillation light in ID.
-We apply a 2-ms veto for the whole detector volume and a 2-s veto for the cylindrical volume along the muon track after muons~\citep{SolarAntivKamLAND2012}.
-Due to muon vetoes, the typical livetime ratio is $\sim$88\% and the total livetime in our report is 5011.51\,days.
-To detect supernova neutrinos with the KamLAND data, a cluster of DC events is required: two DC events within a 10-s window.
+To detect supernova neutrinos with the KamLAND data, a cluster of DC events is required: two DC events within a 10\,s window.
 The very low DC rate enables us to use the minimum cluster condition (two DC events).
 An accidental DC event cluster is a background for supernova neutrinos.
 Based on the DC event studies, we evaluate the number of accidental cluster events~($\equiv n_{\mathrm{cluster}}^{\mathrm{accidental}}$) via Monte-Carlo (MC) simulation.
 Accidental cluster rates and its accumulation are shown in Figure~\ref{fig:livetime}.
-Before distillation campaigns, DC event is mainly caused by reactor-$\bar{\nu}_e$, and $^{13}\mathrm{C}(\alpha, n)^{16}\mathrm{O}$ interaction has a secondary contribution~\citep{PhysRevLett.100.221803}.
-After distillation campaigns, DC event by $^{13}\mathrm{C}(\alpha, n)^{16}\mathrm{O}$ interaction decrease but by reactor-$\bar{\nu}_e$ is still a dominant component~\citep{PhysRevD.83.052002}.
+Before distillation campaigns, the DC event is mainly caused by reactor -$\bar{\nu}_e$, and $^{13}\mathrm{C}(\alpha, n)^{16}\mathrm{O}$ interaction has a secondary contribution~\citep{PhysRevLett.100.221803}.
+After distillation campaigns, the DC event by $^{13}\mathrm{C}(\alpha, n)^{16}\mathrm{O}$ interaction decreases but by reactor -$\bar{\nu}_e$ is still a dominant component~\citep{PhysRevD.83.052002}.
 Japanese reactors were shut down after the Great East Japan Earthquake in 2011.
-In the reactor-off phase~\citep{PhysRevD.88.033001}, the rate of reactor-$\bar{\nu}_e$ events is decreased.
+In the reactor-off phase~\citep{PhysRevD.88.033001}, the rate of reactor -$\bar{\nu}_e$ events is decreased.
+These trends of DC event rate are also shown in Figure~\ref{fig:livetime}.
 In an energy region above 10\,MeV, fast neutrons and atmospheric neutrinos have dominant contribution on the number of DC events~\citep{SolarAntivKamLAND2021}.
 Typically, the DC candidate rate is $\sim1\,\mathrm{day}^{-1}$ in the reactor-on phase and $\order{0.1}\,\mathrm{day}^{-1}$ in the reactor-off phase.
-Usually, we call a KamLAND data set as a ``run'', which consists of typically 24\,hr data.
-The number of expected DC events is estimated in run-by-run and the number of accidental clusters is calculated from that.
-Taking into account that time differences between each runs are more than 10\,s, there should be no accidental clusters which occur across two runs.
+Usually, we call a KamLAND data set as a ``run,'' which consists of typically 24\,hr data.
+The number of expected DC events is estimated in run by run and the number of accidental clusters is calculated from that.
+Taking into account that time differences between each run are more than 10\,s, there should be no accidental clusters that occur across two runs.
 As a result, the accumulated number of accidental clusters is $n_{\mathrm{cluster}}^{\mathrm{accidental}}= 0.32^{+0.02}_{-0.04}$\,clusters, and this rate is $0.023\,\mathrm{cluster}\,\mathrm{yr}^{-1}$ on average.
-The error of $n_{\mathrm{cluster}}^{\mathrm{accidental}}$ includes systematic uncertainties of the number of expected DC events by reactor-$\bar{\nu}_e$, atmospheric neutrino, and fast neutron.
+The error of $n_{\mathrm{cluster}}^{\mathrm{accidental}}$ includes systematic uncertainties of the number of expected DC events by reactor -$\bar{\nu}_e$, atmospheric neutrino, and fast neutron.